 More companies must acknowledge the value of neurodiversity in the workplace, specifically that of autistic individuals, and be open to neuro and cognitive diversity in general.
 Unfortunately, it is a well-known fact that modern workplaces are not well designed for neurological and cognitive differences, although we are slowly making progress.
 A ‘one size fits all’ approach is not acceptable for those on the autism spectrum, especially when catering for high functioning autism in the workplace.

-While some individuals on the autism spectrum may struggle with social skills, others may have unique skills that make them valuable candidates in other areas.
+While some individuals on the autism spectrum may struggle with social skills, others may have unique skills that can make autism a valuable characteristic in the workplace.
 For example, some autistic candidates have above-average problem solving skills, giving them the ability to sustain high levels of concentration and attention to detail.

 However, despite individuals with autism being excellent employees, candidates from this talent pool are greatly overlooked.
 Despite diversity and inclusion being a priority for the corporate world, many employers fail to adopt a three-dimensional approach to diversity.
 Inclusion towards different genders, races, religions and sexual orientations is now widely accepted as the right thing to do, but in order for businesses to see real growth, they must encompass cognitive and neurological diversity